We’re committed to working with our tenants and we’re looking for your thoughts on housing issues before policies and procedures are introduced.

 You can request the minutes of previous meetings by contacting our Tenant Participation Project Officer.

-Tenants and resident associations can apply for grant funding from us (if certain criteria is met).
+Resident associations can apply for grant funding from us (if certain criteria is met).
 You can contact our Tenant Participation Project Officer for more information.

 There are currently active associations in the following areas: